 - Magnolia bark tea: Magnolia bark has been used in Asia for centuries to calm anxiety and nerves.
 The active compound magnolol acts as a mild sedative.

-- Linden leaf tea: While typically used as a remedy for the common cold, this calming herb is another mild sedative.
-Linden leaf tea should be brewed for 15 to 20 minutes.
+- Linden leaf or tilia tea: While typically used as a remedy for the common cold, the tilia flowers of the linden tree is calming herb is another mild sedative.

 - Hops tea: Besides making beer, the same female flowers have been used for reducing stress and creating relaxation, offering a bedtime alternative for beer drinkers.